 Use of FLUKA to carry out a simple detector modelling problem

-Part 2: (21 hours – Dr Annika Lohstroh, Dr Zsolt Podolyak, Prof David Bradley):
+Part 2: (21 hours – Dr Caroline Shenton-Taylor, Prof Paul Sellin, Prof Zsolt Podolyak, Prof Giuseppe Schettino)

-- Students will work together in small groups to design a radiation detection based experimental investigation.
-Students registered for the Medical Physics MSc will do a library-based literature survey project.
+- Students will work together in small groups to design a radiation detection based experimental investigation or undertake a library-based literature survey project.

 |Assessment type||Unit of assessment||Weighting|

-- Group project report: Students, who fail the Group Project report UoA, will have to carry out a shorter adjusted project during the summer resit period by producing a written report (50 %), about 1500 words in length.
+- Group Project Report: Students who are unable to complete the Group Project Report UoA, will have to carry out a shorter adjusted project during the late summer assessment period by producing a written report (50 %), about 1500 words in length.